rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* reducing toil
 * These programs are costly to administer and access for governments and residents.
 Technical improvements readily justify themselves if they sufficiently reduce burdens or expand access.
 * Centralizing administration and operations gives greater leverage for technical improvements.
-## Part I: The way things are
-## Overview: Technology and administrative burdens

 ### Common burdens and who bears them
 The variety of administrative burdens in public benefits access are well-documented.
 For the purposes of this analysis, we leverage a 2016 report from USDS that maps user journeys in applying to key federally-administered benefits.
 Additionally, a 2018 report from GSA's Customer Experience Center of Excellence provides a similar mapping for USDA Direct Farm Loans.
 Consolidating these and other analyses reveals a pattern of burdens distributed across government staff, third-party organizations, and residents seeking assistance.